VishnuShigi/Text_Summarizer/README.md

 # Text_Summarizer
-A Python program to Summarize the Text
+A Python program to Summarize the Text using NLTK libraries.